-The Programme may grant State aid in compliance with requirements of Article 20 of the GBER, the MA/JS has set up aid scheme for Article 20 of the GBER.
+The Programme may grant State aid in compliance with requirements of Article 20 of the GBER, the MA/JS has set up aid scheme for Article 20 of the GBER (see Annex II Programme's Aid Scheme).
 This article comprises the same eligibility rules as the Programme and allows to support of up to 2,2 MEUR per PP per project.
+Please note that this threshold is counted on level of enterprise group if the PP institution belongs to such group!
+In the framework of the Programme this means that the maximum aid amount is less or equal to maximum ERDF amount per project under respective priority/SO stipulated in the Section 3 of the Programme Manual.
 It allows State aid relevant PPs to act like PPs not receiving State aid and to benefit from the same flexibility in the practical implementation of their activities.

-If state aid is identified for LP or PP, the Programme grants State aid for the whole budget of respective LP or PP.
+If state aid is identified for LP or PP, the Programme grants State aid for the whole budget of respective LP or PP. The date of the MA's decision on awarding Programme's financing to the Project is also considered the date of granting of the aid.